 We regularly send members of the Scheme certain communications, some of which are required by law.
-The information provided differs depending on whether you are a Deferred or a Pensioner member.
-The Scheme closed to accrual on 30 June 2011 and there are no members currently contributing to the Scheme.
+The information provided differs depending on whether you are an Active, Deferred or a Pensioner member.
+An Active member is a current employee who is currently contributing to the Scheme (the Scheme is closed to new entrants, as such no further employees can contribute to the Scheme).
 A Deferred member is a member who is no longer contributing to the Scheme but has not yet drawn their pension.
 A Pensioner is a member who is currently in receipt of a pension from the Scheme.